 I survived a pretty big earthquake in Afghanistan.
 Here is a letter home about the uneventful, but slightly dramatic event.
 This update also provided other details about Afghanistan and me dreaming about going home.

 Another interesting thing that happened this week is that I had my first Afghan meal.
-I went to a meeting with an Afghan leader in the Bazaar (Afghan word for market) right next the FOB and when were about done, lunch showed up.
+I went to a meeting with an Afghan leader in the Bazaar (Afghan word for market) right next the FOB and when were about done and getting ready to leave.
+Then we looked up and lunch showed up.
 It was an insane amount of food and surprisingly enough it was really good.
 We had rice, something similar to shredded beef and kabobs.
 We also had the best tasting nan (Afghan bread) I have had since I have been here.
 It was crispy and soft and super yummy.
 We finished the meal off with fresh fruit, watermelon, honeydew, bananas and apples.
 It was fun to eat such good food and was nice to see the generosity of some of the people in Afghanistan.

-Nothing too exciting else has happened this week, we are just waiting for the replacements to show up and getting all our folders and paperwork up to date so that when they show up it is a smooth transition.
-We don’t have much time until the ADVON (pre-main body) arrives, but have over a month until the rest of the team shows up.
-Once everybody gets here it will be a short time until we start leaving to go home, I don’t know when that will be yet, but I am really excited that the time we have left.
+Nothing too exciting else has happened this week.
+We are just waiting for the replacements to show up and getting all our folders and paperwork up to date.
+That way when they show up it is a smooth transition.
+We don’t have much time until the ADVON (pre-main body) arrives.
+But we have over a month until the rest of the team shows up.
+Once everybody gets here it will be a short time until we start leaving to go home.
+I don’t know when that will be yet, but I am really excited that the time we have left is getting to be less and less each day.
 I’m going to miss all of the friends I have made and will be thankful for the things i have learned.

 Until next time.
 You can read all of my Afghanistan stories here.